How to Submit an Application

 These training certificates are not submitted along with your application.
-It is the responsibility of the PI to maintain documentation of these trainings and ensure that trainings are up to date.
+It is the responsibility of the PI to maintain documentation of these trainings for all research personnel and ensure that trainings are up to date.
 Our office will conduct post-approval monitoring checks of training certifications.
 When requested, you should be able to promptly provide a list of past and present research personnel and documentation of their trainings.

-Visit our Forms page to download the Human Subjects Application Form.
-Carefully review the instructions on the first page before beginning.
+1. Visit our Human Subjects Forms webpage to download the Human Subjects Application Form.

 2. Carefully read the first few pages of the Human Subjects Application Form then complete the form.